Masks meant to help protect rescue workers reported stolen from Richmond Fire Department

 Police Chief James Donnell said Friday the missing box was reported to him by a firefighter Thursday, and he is investigating.
 He planned to watch security camera footage from the Umberhine Public Library, which sits across the road from the fire department, to see if it caught any footage of the box being delivered and/or taken.

-Ian Alexander, a member of the Richmond Fire Department and corporal with the Sagadahoc County Sheriff’s Office, posted about the PPE disappearance on Facebook Thursday.
+Ian Alexander, a member of the Richmond Fire Department and corporal with the Sagadahoc County Sheriff’s Office, posted about the PPE disappearance Thursday on Facebook.

 “Richmond E.M.S. works hard to help the citizens in the community.
 Medical calls are on the increase and we need to protect the providers and patients.
 Personal protective equipment is essential to keep everyone safe,” he wrote.
 “Last week, a package was delivered to the fire department and left at the door.
 Someone took it upon themselves to take the package.
 This has now left your essential caregivers short handed.
 Who ever may have done this, I hope you share the masks.”